forceliuss/renewable_integration/README.md

  - Analyze the dataframe and create metrics
  - Create a local dashboard (StreamLit)
  - Sort the global datasets by countries
- - Use the Prophet model, to predict some values for integration metrics (FUTURE)

 ## Libraries